Perimenopause Watery Discharge: What Is it & How to Manage

 What Is Healthy Vaginal Discharge?

 Vaginal discharge is fluid that is produced by glands inside a woman’s vagina and cervix.
-Discharge is considered normal and healthy.
-It helps keep the vagina clean and healthy, maintaining a healthy pH balance.
+Normal vaginal discharge is considered normal and healthy.
+It helps keep the vagina healthy by maintaining a healthy pH balance.

 The quantity and consistency of vaginal discharge a woman experiences can vary over her life and even within her monthly menstrual cycle.
 Changes can depend on factors such as age, hormonal changes, the stage of their menstrual cycle, sexual activity, and pregnancy.
-Discharge can also be impacted by infections and therefore can be a symptom of an STI or yeast infection.
+Vaginal discharge can also change or increase because of infections.

-While there can be a range in ‘healthy’ discharge, vaginal discharge is usually clear or white and may have a slightly slippery or sticky texture.
+While there can be a range in ‘healthy’ discharge, vaginal discharge is usually clear, white/egg-white and may have a slightly slippery or sticky texture.
 It may also have a mild odor that is not unpleasant.

 How Perimenopause May Change Your Vaginal Discharge